Hostile Takeover

 J sighed.
 Time for an executive decision: she’ll just ask.
 “Do I have authority to give you orders?
 I’m having trouble getting a read on you, so just tell me.”

 A thoughtful look on the other drone’s face.
-“Ah, in that case… would you believe me if I told you I was your superior?”
+“Ah, in that case… would you believe me if I told you I was actually your commanding officer?”

 J looked down at the drone.
 She thought about it.
 “Honest answer?”
 J laughed.
 “No. I had my doubts, wanted to play it safe — but it’s obvious you don’t have half the confidence you’d need in any position of authority.”